Are you planning a trip to Cuba and looking for things to do in Havana? If yes, this is the post for you.

 Among those artists whose artworks are featured are the Cubans Chartrand and Miguel Melero.
 And the French artist Petit and the Spaniards Zuloaga, Murillo and Alonso Cano.

 Price: Entry is free and there’s a donation box near the entry.
-We’d suggest donating as the church is in need of repairs and these are funded by donations.
+I’d suggest donating as the church is in need of repairs and these are funded by donations.

 Castillo de San Salvador de la Punta